-Entering his 24th season as head coach at Missouri Southern, Robert Corn has guided the Lions to 19 Mid-America Intercollegiate Athletics Association Postseason Tournament berths, 14 in a row, and four trips to the NCAA Division II Tournament, including the past two seasons in which the Lions have combined to go 48-13.
+Entering his 25th season as head coach at Missouri Southern, Robert Corn has guided the Lions to 20 Mid-America Intercollegiate Athletics Association Postseason Tournament berths, 15 in a row, and four trips to the NCAA Division II Tournament, including two of the last three seasons in which the Lions have combined to go 61-28.
 He is a three-time MIAA Coach of the Year winner.

 The 2011-12 season was another successful one for Corn and the Lions.
 He had the MIAA Player of the Year for a second-straight season in Keane Thomann and the Lions had two representatives on the All-MIAA first team (Thomann and Jason Adams).
 Southern also finished the season ranked 23rd in Division II and qualified for the NCAA Tournament for the second-straight season.

 The 2010-11 Lions proved to be one of the best teams Corn has coached at Southern.
 It featured the MIAA's Player and Defender of the Year in Skyler Bowlin, the league's Freshman of the Year (third in four seasons) in Marquis Addison, as well as first-team All-MIAA pick Jason Adams and third-team All-MIAA pick Keane Thomann.
 Those Lions went 26-5 and set a new MIAA single-season win mark with 19 en route to the school's second MIAA Title.
 The Lions went on to make it to the championship game of the MIAA Tournament in Kansas City, and the round of 32 in the NCAA Tournament after Southern earned the No. 2 seed in the South Central Region Tournament at Central Oklahoma.
 Southern finished the season ranked 9th in Division II.